buger/jsonparser/README.md

 | buger/jsonparser | **1367** | **0** | **0** |
 | buger/jsonparser (EachKey API) | **809** | **0** | **0** |

-Winners are ffjson, easyjson and jsonparser, where jsonparser is up to 9.8x faster then encoding/json and 4.6x faster then ffjson, and slightly faster then easyjson.
+Winners are ffjson, easyjson and jsonparser, where jsonparser is up to 9.8x faster than encoding/json and 4.6x faster than ffjson, and slightly faster than easyjson.
 If you look at memory allocation, jsonparser has no rivals, as it makes no data copy and operates with raw []byte structures and pointers to it.

 #### Medium payload